demiculus/please-make-this/README.md

 ##### Description:

 We all carry water bottles in our back pack.
-Normal water bottles fill up the same space wether or not they are full or empty.
+Normal water bottles fill up the same space whether or not they are full or empty.
 This is why I want a water bottle which is like a baloon, which can shrink into the size accordingly to the amount of water inside.
 The bottle must be reuseable, resisstant, flexible and easy to clean or better self cleaning.

 ##### Editors: [bikeelal](https://github.com/bikeelal),